 At least the quality of the actual production and the acting hits the mark.
 Emilia is played in relay by three actors; Saffron Coomber, Adelle Leonce and especially Clare Perkins capture the spirit of the poet and her bid for recognition.
 Perkins’ final speech blazes with anger as she speaks for neglected women down the ages – a real call to arms.
 Also impressive are Jackie Clune, Carolyn Pickles and Charity Wakefield – especially when they are playing men (I perhaps should have already mentioned that the entire company both on and offstage is female).
 Wakefield is great fun as the Bard who is revealed as having a less than moral attitude to his own compositional skills and is not above a bit of mansplaining.
 There are also some spiky dance routines to delight the eye and the costuming and set (reminiscent, of course, of The Globe) by Joanna Scotcher are superb, rightly winning an Olivier.

-Talking of Oliviers, I’m not what the Awards committee was thinking of in awarding Emilia the Best New Comedy recently.
+Talking of Oliviers, I’m not sure what the Awards committee was thinking of in awarding Emilia the Best New Comedy recently.
 Though there were many moments which were undoubtedly comic the play essentially tells a tragic tale of artistry neglected because of neanderthal notions of gender.
 Not that comedy cannot have serious intentions, but it seems to me that the award somehow devalues the currency of the piece – which ironically is one of the very things of which it complains.
 And talking of irony the third Olivier went to Emilia for Emma Laxton’s sound design which I’m sure live must have been great but unfortunately, I couldn’t really judge from this recording.
 Perhaps as the producer’s disclaimer has it at the start “it hasn’t had the full Hollywood treatment.
 We hope that one day maybe it will!”
 A(wo)men to that!

 Emilia has its own dedicated website – click here